 Authoritarian Nostalgia in Asia

 Many citizens in East Asia remain nostalgic about the authoritarian past.
 Despite two decades of democratic development in Mongolia, more than 60% of respondents support getting rid of parliament in favor of rule by a strong leader.
 Around one-third of respondents in the Philippines, Malaysia, and Thailand express the same view.
 Significant numbers of respondents across the region also support army rule, most notably in Thailand, where support for army rule has climbed dramatically following the May 2014 coup.

 How do East Asians Understand Democracy?

 In the chart below, we show proportions of respondents who understand democracy in terms of good governance (red), social equality (orange), norms and procedures (blue), and freedom and liberty (green).
 Although the essential characteristics of a democracy center around principles and procedures in classical Western view of democracy, East Asians tend to understand the meaning of democracy in terms of substantial outcomes.
 In all countries except Cambodia, over 50% of respondents interpret democracy as meaning either good governance or social equality.

 Governance-Based Legitimacy in East Asia

 In this paper, the authors argue that perceived quality of governance is the key to explain why non-democracies in East Asia have garnered greater political legitimacy than the democracies in terms of general public’s support.
 Based on the data collected by the fourth-wave Asian Barometer Surveys conducted in 14 East Asian countries during 2015 and 2016, the authors present empirical evidence to corroborate the argument that East Asians develop governance-based legitimacy by the quality of governance which non-democracies outperform democracies.

-The Third Tianjian Forum was held at Southwest Jiaotong University between January 7-9, 2017
+The Third Tianjian Forum was held on January 7-9, 2017

 The Third Tianjian Forum, held by School of Public Affairs and Law of Southwest Jiaotong University, China, took place in Chengdu between January 7-9, 2017.
 Professor Yun-han Chu, Director of the Asian Barometer Survey, Professor Min-hua Huang, Program Manager of Center for East Asia Democratic Studies, Dr. Mark Weatherall and Dr. Hsin-hsin Pan, Postdoctoral Fellows in our Center were invited to this important annual event.